-The password manager from Avira is an easy-to-use software that can do essential password management but is far from perfect.
+The password manager from Avira antivirus security is an easy-to-use software that can do essential password management but is far from perfect.

-Unlike a typical password manager, Avira is entirely web-based and syncs your data across all the devices through the cloud.
+Unlike a typical password manager, Avira is entirely web-based through a browser and syncs your data across all your computer and mobile devices through the cloud.
 It’s built by a company that specializes in anti-virus software and internet security so you can feel secure knowing you have protection for your unique passwords.

 In the following sections, I’ve gone a little deeper and explained all the benefits and setbacks of this tool.
 So that you can decide if you should opt it or leave it.